leslie5803/mImage-grid/README.md

 # mImage-grid
-It's a jQuery plugin, can preview images on mobile
+It's a jQuery plugin, can preview images on mobile.
+And it's based on [images-grid](https://github.com/taras-d/images-grid).